edwardjrp/license_manager/README.md

 # ALM Licensing Manager
 ![alm logo]()
-CRM and licenging manager web app to handle all licensing requirements for IT security companies.
+CRM and licensing manager web app to handle all licensing requirements for IT security companies.

 ### Modules